joshnuss/statsd/README.md

 It has three major components:

 - `collector` receives UDP packets and buffers them in memory
-- `aggregator` flushes the buffer periodically and computes measurements
+- `aggregator` flushes the buffer periodically and computes aggregate measurements
-- `storage` persists the measurements
+- `storage` persists the measurements to a backend database

 ## Features

 ### Multiple metrics

-Supports counters, guages, timers & sets.
+Supports all StatsD metrics: counters, guages, timers & sets.

 ### Streaming